tamarin-prover/tamarin-prover/manual/src/009_advanced-features.md

 Induction
 ---------

+Tamarin's constraint solving approach is similar to a backwards search, in the sense that it starts from later states and reasons backwards to derive information about possible earlier states.
+For some properties, it is more useful to reason forwards, by making assumptions about earlier states and deriving conclusions about later states.
+To support this, Tamarin offers a specialised inductive proof method.

 We start by motivating the need for an inductive proof method on a simple example with two rules and one lemma:

 ~~~~ {.tamarin slice="code/InductionExample.spthy" lower=5 upper=23}